Consider the Maine Clam

 In southern Maine:

-- Bob’s Clam Hut (locations in Kittery and Portland) was chosen best clam shack in New England by Boston magazine.
+- Bob’s Clam Hut in Kittery was chosen best clam shack in New England by Boston magazine.
 Check out the chowder and fried clams.

 - Fisherman’s Catch in Wells was named a “Best Catch” by Yankee magazine.
 They pull out the stops with chowder, steamers, clam rolls, fried clam strips and whole clams.